 In 2003, Spiral Software produced a hospital-wide contact system with a central on-call list built direct from department schedules.

 In 2010 we built a more dynamic and informative web site, including usage statistics such as the number of people who log in to view schedules each hour.
-In 2011 we partnered with Doximity to develop the Amion Mobile App.
+In 2011 we partnered with Doximity to develop the Amion Mobile App which led to secure messaging via Amion in 2014.